Ghent – The best city to base yourself when visiting Belgium

 GravensteenA medieval castle that dates back from 1180.
 It was the residence of the Counts of Flanders until 1353 and has since been re-purposed as a court, prison, and cotton factory.
 It was restored between 1893–1903 and is now a museum and a major landmark in the city.

 Korenmarkt: A square in the historic center and one of the city’s most important and famous tourist locations.
-It connects Ghent’s two busiest shopping streets, Veldstraat and Kortemunt and is surrounded by several historic buildings, which today house bars, restaurants, and terraces.
+It connects Ghent’s two busiest shopping streets, Veldstraat and Kortemunt, and is surrounded by several historic buildings, which today house bars, restaurants, and terraces

 Saint Nicholas’ Church: A 13th-century Gothic-style church and one of the oldest landmarks in Ghent.

-Graslei and Korenlei Canal: Stop by Albert Heijn, a grocery store located at Korenmarkt, and grab yourself supplies to enjoy a picnic on the canal.
+Graslei and Korenlei Canal: Stop by Albert Heijn, a grocery store located at Korenmarkt, and grab yourself supplies to enjoy a picnic on the Canal.

 JUFFROUW STRIK

 In my Bruges blog post which you can read here, I share my favorite “fully loaded waffle” but for a no-frills waffle, Juffrouw is my favorite because it’s so perfectly made that it doesn’t require any toppings.
-I also think the complimentary brownie that accompanies the hot chocolate and the Belgian chocolate that accompanies the waffle, is a lovely touch!
+I also think the complimentary brownie that accompanies the hot chocolate and the complimentary Belgian chocolate that accompanies the waffle, is a lovely touch!

 where to stay

 During my time in Ghent, I stayed in one of my favorite Airbnb’s to date.
-The hosts are both avid travelers which largely influenced their decor, the large bedroom held small mementos from their travels around the world and the wall decals were perfectly fitting for a fellow traveler who also has a serious case of wanderlust.
+The hosts are both avid travelers which largely influenced their decor.
+The large bedroom held small mementos from their travels around the world and the wall decals were perfectly fitting for a fellow traveler who also has a serious case of wanderlust.

 Industrial minimalist apartment with terrace